arduino/docs-content/content/micropython/03.micropython/02.enviroment/01.repl/repl.md

 ---

-featured: micropython-101
-title: '1.
-Micropython Environment - REPL'
+title: 'REPL'
 description: 'Learn the basics for loops on MicroPython.'
 author: 'Pedro Lima'
-hero_image: "./hero-banner.png"
+tags: [MicroPython, REPL]
 ---

-REPL, which stands for Read-Eval-Print Loop, is an interactive environment that makes programming in MicroPython fast and flexible.
+**REPL**, short for **Read-Eval-Print Loop**, is an interactive environment that makes programming in MicroPython fast and flexible.
 REPL allows you to enter code line-by-line and see the results immediately.
 Although sometimes overlooked it is a great way for testing and debugging on the fly.

-We’ll walk through what REPL does, why it’s useful, and how you can use it to enhance your MicroPython experience.
+In this guide, we’ll go through how the REPL functions, why it’s useful, and how you can use it to enhance your MicroPython experience.

 ## What is REPL?